Grand Duchy of Kraków: National symbols

 The Grand Duchy of Kraków had its own coat of arms - a white eagle on a red background with the coat of arms of the city on the chest, but it was practically not used.
-It was similar with the flag of the Grand Duchy, consisting of three horizontal stripes: yellow, blue and white.
+It was similar to the flag of the Grand Duchy, consisting of three horizontal stripes: yellow, blue and white.
 In Juliusz Kossak's painting entitled The Emperor's Entry into Kraków and depicting the greeting of Emperor Franz Joseph by the inhabitants of Kraków, the flags with which the city was decorated are clearly visible: black and yellow flags of Austria, white and blue city flags of Kraków (former flag of the Free City of Kraków) and a red and white national flag.
 The flag of the Grand Duchy is not among them.

 The separateness of these lands from the rest of Galicia was also visible in the titles of the Austrian emperor.
-As early as 9 August 1806 the Habsburgs adopted the title of "Grand Duke of Kraków" (Großherzog von Krakau) alongside "King of Galicia and Lodomeria".
+As early as 9 August 1806, the Habsburgs adopted the title of "Grand Duke of Kraków" (Großherzog von Krakau) alongside "King of Galicia and Lodomeria".
 This title was held by four monarchs: Francis II, Ferdinand I, Franz Joseph I and Charles I. In the case of Francis II, however, it was a purely fictitious title referring to something that did not yet exist during his reign and was probably intended to legitimize the seizure of Polish lands by Austria in the Third Partition, the more so that the ruler also adopted other "empty" titles, such as: "Duke of Sandomierz", "Lublin", "Masovia", covering the territories incorporated into Austria during the Third Partition of Poland.